-Our curriculum provides students with an understanding of diverse religious traditions, an exposure to a variety of approaches regarding the study of religion and an opportunity to explore different intellectual, social-theoretical and ethical issues pertaining to the varying roles of religion in human life.
+Our curriculum provides students with an understanding of diverse religious traditions, an exposure to a variety of approaches regarding the study of religion, and an opportunity to explore different intellectual, social-theoretical and ethical issues pertaining to the varying roles of religion in human life.
+Our courses do not aim to promote or undermine any particular religion or worldview; the academic study of religion seeks to examine religion from outside the framework of any particular worldview or belief system.

 ❱❱ Graduates have entered careers in medicine, education, counseling and journalism.